xcsp3team/PyCSP3-models/recreational/Fortress/README.md

      All point-of-interests must be inside the perimeter of the walls, the number of walls must be minimized, and as a second optimization criteria we prefer to minimize the amount of cells inside the perimeter of the walls.

-Important: Important: the model, below, has not been checked to exactly correspond to this statement (it was written for the 2025 XCSP3 competition).
+Important: the model, below, has not been checked to exactly correspond to this statement (it was written for the 2025 XCSP3 competition).

 ## Data Example
   03.json